PrediktorAS/grafana-opcua-panels/README.md

+> <i><b>Please note: These plugins are developed as open sources contributions are not actively maintained by Prediktor AS.
+Use at your own risk and contribute with code by forking out and creating a PR against this repo</b></i>.

 # Prediktor OPC UA Panels

 These panels lets you browse, list and view data from OPC UA data source plugin
 * You can find our Grafana OPC UA Data Source plugin at https://github.com/PrediktorAS/opcua-datasource